FelipeACXavier/PhD/content/Papers/Paper idea - 1.md

 - Should we create the underlying DSL that allows us to generate embedded code and then build the low-code part on top?
 I think this makes sense, the low-code part is just an abstraction, a different visualization, of the DSL.
 - Is there enough content to create separate papers for each subject or should we look into merging these?
     - Are they truly novel if the low-code aspect is not directly considered? → Based on some further search, it doesn’t seem likely
-    - We need to start looking into this, but I believe that multiple DSLs might be necessary, in that case, we could split them per “requirement” and then create a very-abstract DSL (low-code) that is able to utilize these requirement DSLs.
+    - We need to start looking into this, but I believe that multiple DSLs might be necessary.
+In that case, we could split them per “requirement” and then create a very-abstract DSL (low-code) that is able to utilize these requirement DSLs.

 # Layout